misiektoja/xbox_monitor/README.md

 ### Timezone

-You can specify your local time zone so the tool converts Xbox API timestamps to your time:
+It is recommended to specify your local time zone so the tool converts Xbox API timestamps to your time:

 ```
 LOCAL_TIMEZONE='Europe/Warsaw'